 NOTICE: The radio stops at each display for 2 seconds before moving to the next information display.
 If the information cannot fit into one line, the radio display scrolls automatically character by character after 1 second to view the whole information.
-If the Left button is pressed before the last information is displayed, the radio suspends the information display until the user presses the Right button to resume the information display.
-The last display shows RF Test Mode.
+If the Left button is pressed before the last information display, the radio suspends the information display until the user presses the Right button to resume the information display.
+The radio beeps for each button press.
+After the last display, RF Test Mode is displayed.

-3.2.2 RF Test Mode
+RF Test Mode